-The goal of Remote Procedure Call (RPC) middleware is to make request-response communication as straightforward for application programmers to program as ordinary procedure calls.
+The goal of Remote Procedure Call (RPC) middleware is to make requestresponse communication as straightforward for application programmers to program as ordinary procedure calls.
 The client application code calls a procedure in the ordinary way, that is, passing in some arguments and obtaining a return value for its further use.
 The procedure it calls just happens to reside in a separate server.
-Behind the scenes, the middleware encodes the procedure arguments into a request message and extracts the return value from the response method.
+Behind the scenes, the middleware encodes the procedure arguments into a request message and extracts the return value from the response message.
 Similarly, the server application code can take the form of an ordinary procedure.
 By the time it is invoked, the procedure arguments have already been extracted from the request message, freeing it from that responsibility.
 Section 10.3.1 explains further the principles upon which RPC operates.
 Section 10.3.2 provides a concrete example of using RPC in the particular form of Java RMI (Remote Method Invocation).
 The subsequent section, 10.4, is devoted to web services but also provides additional information on how RPC plays out in that context.
-374 ► Chapter 10 Messaging, RPC, and Web Services